Five ways parents

-Maths Teacher and Maths Week Educational Resource Manager, Diane Murphy gives advice on how to incorporate learning in a relaxed and enjoyable way into normal household activities.
+Maths Teacher, Diane Murphy gives advice on how to incorporate learning in a relaxed and enjoyable way into normal household activities.

-With schools in Northern Ireland and the Republic not likely to reopen until September, parents and carers are set to continue the role of teacher and are responsible for their child’s education.
-Perhaps some of you are not comfortable with teaching maths to your child – methods may have changed since you were at school or perhaps you were never comfortable with maths and as a result, avoid teaching the subject at home during lockdown.
 We will provide 5 ways that parents can easily teach maths in a meaningful way – away from the textbook and with a hands-on approach.
 Children will apply their basic maths knowledge to everyday household tasks.
-They may not know they are doing so but they will be thinking mathematically, make links with the maths curriculum and see the relevance of maths in their everyday world.
+They may not know they are doing so but they will be thinking mathematically, making links with the maths curriculum and see the relevance of maths in their everyday world.

 Maths is an important skill for all members of society to embrace.
 Maths is all around; it underpins almost everything we do!
 Whether you are completing the household shop, doing the laundry, or preparing dinner and setting the table – mathematical thinking is involved.
 By including children in these everyday jobs, you provide them with material and opportunities that will encourage learning in maths.
 If you talk to your children about simple maths concepts such as size, weight, distance, time and counting, they can hear maths language and see how it is used.